weeco/documentation/docs/data-management/data-transform.md

 ## After you run the transform

+In this section, we're going to go over on how you can verify and clean your transformations in Redpanda.

 ### Verify the transform

 After the transform is deployed, Redpanda processes every event produced to the source topic and runs the logic that is defined by the transform.